Ardchattan Priory Gardens

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

 Ardchattan Priory Garden is a historic garden located in Oban, Argyll, PA37 1RQ.
-The garden has a rich history dating back over 700 years and offers visitors a tranquil experience with herbaceous borders, roses, a rockery, ornamental trees, and a wildflower garden.
-The ruins of the monk’s chapel, managed by Historic Scotland, are also accessible from the garden.
+The garden has a rich history, having been established over 700 years ago by Valliscaulian monks.
+Today, it features herbaceous borders, roses, a rockery, ornamental trees, and a wildflower garden.
+Visitors can also explore the ruins of the monk’s chapel, which are maintained by Historic Scotland.

-- The gardens are currently closed and will reopen in April 2026.
+- The gardens are currently closed and will reopen on 1st April 2026.

 - From 1st April to 31st October 2026, the gardens will be open on Wednesdays only from 9:30 AM to 5:30 PM.

-- Entrance fee is £5.00 per person, payable by cash at an honesty box.
-Children under 16 enter for free.
+- Entrance fee is £5.00 per person, payable by cash at an honesty box on entry.
+Children under 16 can enter for free.

-- Group visits require advance booking and payment via email ([email protected]).
+- Groups must book and pay in advance via email.
 Other days may be available for groups at an additional cost.

-- Parking: A car park is available for cars and minibuses.
+- Parking is available for cars and minibuses inside the front gates.
 Buses can park on the verge outside the gates.

-- Disabled Access: Paths are wheelchair accessible but may become soft in wet weather.
+- The paths are wheelchair accessible, though they may become soft in wet weather.

-We look forward to welcoming visitors to Ardchattan Priory Garden in 2026!
+We look forward to welcoming visitors to enjoy the tranquility and beauty of Ardchattan Priory Garden.

 Historic Houses members visit for free and no booking is required.
 The gardens operate with an honesty box, so Historic Houses members should put a slip of paper showing their membership numbers into the box.